Everything You Need to Know About Microvias in Printed Circuit Design

 Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a circuit board.
 Microvia-in-pad configuration is common with fine-pitch BGA components, where the small distance between solder balls will not allow a dog bone fanout.
 Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy or electrodeposited copper, and plated over with copper (this is the microvia analogue of via-in-pad plated over, or VIPPO, for standard via sizes).
 The in-pad configuration has advantages in that the pad is now solderable, but the internal fill and the copper wrap plating on the via are now the main reliability concerns.

-With these points in mind, here are the different types of microvias.
+With these points in mind, here are the different types of microvias:

 Buried microvias have basically the same structure as blind vias and span between two interior layers and do not reach either circuit board surface.
 Just like blind microvias, it's best the aspect ratio stays low and they span a single layer to ensure reliability and ease of fabrication.
+These vias are filled with copper, either using a plating process with pure copper or with a epoxy + copper resin to ensure a strong connection across the head of the microvia.
+It's important that the process being used for plating results in void-free structures to ensure maximum reliability.

 Stacked and Staggered Microvias